mdeacey/facebook-gpt-shopify/docs/3_shopify_data_sync/3_2_implementing_daily_polling.md

-You’re absolutely right—since the tests for both webhooks and polling are now integrated into the OAuth flow and executed in a production-like context, we can consolidate them into a single Subchapter 1.3: Tests.
-This simplifies the structure, aligning with your goal of a seamless, flow-based testing approach.
-Let’s update the subchapters accordingly.

-First, here’s the updated Subchapter 1.2: Setting Up Shopify Polling for Data Consistency, which focuses solely on setting up the polling system without testing logic (that will move to 1.3).

----

-### Updated Subchapter 1.2: Setting Up Shopify Polling for Data Consistency

 # Subchapter 1.2: Setting Up Shopify Polling for Data Consistency

 ## Introduction
-While webhooks provide real-time Shopify updates, a daily polling mechanism ensures your sales bot’s data remains consistent as a backup.
-This subchapter guides you through setting up a polling system in your FastAPI application, scheduling it to run once daily to fetch data for all authenticated shops.
+While webhooks provide real-time Shopify updates, a daily polling mechanism ensures your sales bot’s data remains consistent as a backup, focusing on non-sensitive data like inventory and products.
+This subchapter guides you through setting up a polling system in your FastAPI application, defining a reusable polling function, scheduling a daily poll, and including an automatic test to verify functionality during the OAuth flow, mirroring the webhook test format.

 ## Prerequisites
 - Completed Subchapter 1.1: Setting Up Shopify Webhooks.